role decision

 RoleMath's reviewed, editorial sequencing for this role — kept separate from employer language.
 No certificate here carries salary, ROI, pass-rate, or job-guarantee evidence.

 Every exam fee below was read directly from the official vendor page and is dated — most recently on 2026-06-13.
-AI assistants often quote cert fees and exam versions that are months out of date; here each figure shows when we checked it and links to the source, so you can verify it yourself.
+Fees and exam versions change, so each fee row shows when we checked it and links to its official source; verify the current fee with the vendor before registering.

-CertificationWhere it fitsOfficial exam fee (verified)In our employer sample?
+CertificationWhere it fitsOfficial exam fee (date read)In our employer sample?

-Cisco Certified Support Technician IT SupportStrong baseline signal$125 · verified 2026-06-13Not observed in the general sample.
+Cisco Certified Support Technician IT SupportStrong baseline signal$125 · read 2026-06-13Not observed in the general employer-language sample.

-Google Data Analytics Professional CertificateNot the primary pathSee vendorNot observed in the general sample.
+Google Data Analytics Professional CertificateNot the primary pathSee vendorNot observed in the general employer-language sample.

 Pay and outlook context (occupation-level, not a role salary)